ksatchit/randomData/notes/LitmusChaos.md

 **How are committers chosen?**

-- Based on the new chaos charts being contributed.
-- Based on the review and contribution history
+- Committers are chosen once they make significant contributions (such as additions of new chaos charts/categories, litmus backend/chaos orchestration component improvements, or litmus project infra improvements such as docusaurus-based website, chaoshub) and are committed to the long-term success of the project.

 **How are architectural and roadmap decisions made?**

-- Community sync-ups where feedback is solicited and roadmap decisions made
+- Roadmap & architectural decisions are made via consultation and feedback from the Litmus community (users and contributors) comprising developers and SREs.
+The feedback is received via github issues or during the monthly community sync up call.
 - ROADMAP items are reviewed by maintainers before acceptance.

 **How many decision makers are outside the sponsoring organization.**